-The bureau works with the New York State Bar Association to administer the high school Mock Trial Competition each year.
+The unit works with the New York State Bar Association to administer the high school Mock Trial Competition each year.
 The Bar Association creates case materials which are distributed to participating schools.
-The bureau works with court staff to provide courtrooms for the competition and also recruits attorneys to preside as judges over the proceedings.
+The unit works with court staff to provide courtrooms for the competition and also recruits attorneys to preside as judges over the proceedings.

 This past summer, our Office partnered with the NYC Department of Probation to deliver the Neighborhood Opportunity Network (“NeON”) Program to selected Queens’ youth.
 The program was designed to teach young people workplace soft skills and help them prepare for a path forward with career readiness.